 Family Fun at Lancaster Castle

-After our exploring of the Castle and the baths we made our way to the main town centre were we came across the Lancaster City Museum we spent a good hour wondering around it has a wealth of information with displays ranging from the towns start in roman times with real artefacts and great displays of how people lived in Lancaster over the years.
-There was one display at the museum of a man the stocks which really upset my son as we had joked at the castle that naughty boys and girls were put in the stocks and then he came face to face with the display and thought he was going to be put in it in it.
+After our exploring of the Castle and the baths we made our way to the main town centre were we came across the Lancaster City Museum we spent a good few hours wandering around, it has a wealth of information with displays ranging from the towns start in roman times with real artefacts and great displays of how people lived in Lancaster over the years.
+There was one display at the museum of a man the stocks which really upset my son as we had joked at the castle that naughty boys and girls were put in the stocks and then he came face to face with the display and thought he was going to be put in it.

-I look forward to going to Lancaster again and exploring more maybe next time we will try out a couple of the restaurants as there was some really nice ones that I noticed while walking around.
+I look forward to having another fun day out at Lancaster castle and exploring the town centre and exploring more of the museums maybe next time we will try out a couple of the restaurants as there were some really nice ones that I noticed while walking around.